b4nguyen/cse15l-lab-reports/lab-report-1-week-2.md

 ![Screenshot_7](https://user-images.githubusercontent.com/97714611/149602796-2f0f894b-3578-421a-95f6-8e01516eac7c.png)

 By doing this, you save all the keystrokes that your password would have taken + you save the keystrokes you would have used to press the enter key and run multiple commands.
+It takes me about 47 keystrokes to do this the normal way, and only 32 keystrokes this way.